tamirgz/reverse-engineering-reference-manual/README.md

 * __Assembly to Machine Code Is Not One-To-One__: an opcode can have multiple mnemonics associated with it and a mnemonic can have multiple opcodes associated with it
   * __Example 1__: 0x75 is both the opcode for JNZ and JNE
   * __Example 2__: 0xb142 and 0xc6c142 both corresponds to the instruction MOV CL, 66
 * __Lost Of Type Information__: there is no way to tell the datatype of something stored in memory by just looking at the location of where it is stored.
 The datatype is implied by the operations that are used on it.
-For example, if an instruction loads a value into EAX, comparison is taken place between EAX and 0x10, and JA is used to jump to another location if EAX is greater, then we know that the value is an unsigned int since JA is for unsigned numbers
+For example, if an instruction loads a value into EAX, comparison is taken place between EAX and 0x10, and JA is used to jump to another location if EAX is greater, then we know that the value is an unsigned int since JA is a jump instruction for unsigned numbers
 * __Floating Point Arithmetic__: Floating point operations are performed using the FPU Register Stack, or the "x87 Stack."
 FPU is divided into 8 registers, st0 to st7.
 Typical FPU operations will pop item(s) off the stack, perform on it/them, and push the result back to the stack
   + FLD instruction is for loading values onto the FPU Register Stack
   + FST instruction is for storing values from ST0 into memory